ibrmaj/AI-Therapist-/README.md

 ---

 ## **Future Improvements**
-- Integrate advanced NLP models (e.g., HuggingFace Transformers).
+- Add enhanced logging and visualization for conversation history.
-- Add logging and visualization for conversation history.
+- Introduce multilingual support to engage users across diverse languages.
-- Explore multilingual support.
+- Expand the AI model to recognize and handle an even broader range of conversational contexts.

 ---